 One of the largest and most respected Jewish film festivals in North America, the Washington Jewish Film Festival (WJFF) is an international exhibition of cinema that celebrates the diversity of Jewish history, culture and experience through the moving image.
 In addition to the annual festival, the WJFF presents an ongoing, year-round film series.

-Last year's festival included panels, discussions and presentations with over 60 visiting filmmakers from around the world.
+Last year's festival included panels, discussions and presentations with over 80 visiting artists and filmmakers from around the world.

 Recent guests have included major US and international talents such as Eytan Fox, Roberta Grossman, Elliot Gould, Agnieszka Holland, Carol Kane, Barry Levinson, Marceline Loridan-Ivens, Natalie Portman, Eran Riklis, James Schamus, John Turturro, and Liv Ullman.

 The WJFF is a non-competitive festival, but does give out three audience awards: Best Narrative, Best Documentary and Best Short Film.

 MISSION: WJFF exclusively looks for films that explore an aspect of Jewish identity, history or culture.